 - Konrad Zuse (1910 - 1995) — Inventor of the computer!
 Well, actually, the answer to the question "Who exactly invented the computer?" is a bit complicated, but Zuse's Z3 is a serious competitor for the title World's First Computer.
 The original Z3 was destroyed during an Allied air raid, but a fully functioning replica was built in the 1960's for the Deutsches Museum, by a company founded by Zuse himself after the war.
 And it is definitely true that his computers used the binary system, the floating point system and the clear seperation of RAM and hard disk before American computers did.

 - Wernher "Not My Department" von Braun (1912 — 1977) — Rocket pioneer who is very controversial due to his cooperating with the Nazis and even entering the NSDAP (the Nazi Party) and the SS.
 His lifelong dream was human space exploration, and apparently was of the opinion that the end justifies the means.
 The result was that instead of transporting people into space, his rockets were used to bombard London.
-More people died building the V-2 rockets than were killed by it as a weapon.
-After the war, he and other scientists were brought to the United States and became a key figure in its space program (as part of Operation Paperclip, in which America sought to get as many Nazi scientists as they can before the Soviets do).
+More people died building the V-2 rockets than were killed by them as weapons.
+After the war, he and other scientists were brought to the United States and became a key figure in its space program (as part of Operation Paperclip, in which America sought to get as many Nazi scientists as they could before the Soviets did).
 The "Program Head" in the film The Right Stuff is based loosely on him, as is Dr. Strangelove.